AngeloPF69/TestGit/README.md

   <p id="checkFuel"></p>

-- checkFuel(nActions) Checks if the fuel is enough for nActions.
+- checkFuel(nActions|x,y,z) Checks if the fuel is enough for nActions/to get to x,y,z.
     <pre>Param: nActions - number of turtle moves.
+    	   x,y,z - numbers coords.
   Returns: true, number remaining fuel - if the fuel is enough.
 	   false, negative number missing fuel- if the fuel is not enough. nil - if nActions is not a number. turtle.getFuelLevel() - if nActions is not present.
-	sintax: checkFuel([nActions])
+  sintax: checkFuel(nActions|x,y,z)
   ex: checkFuel(123) - checks if turtle has enough fuel to move 132 steps.
-      checkFuel() - returns turtle.getFuelLevel()</pre>
+      checkFuel(10, 20, 30) - checks if turtle has fuel to get to 10, 20, 30</pre>
    <a href="#top">↑</a>

 ## General